Why is Elon Musk no longer part of OpenAI?

 Q: Will Musk continue to support OpenAI?

-A: Yes, Musk will continue to support OpenAI, albeit in a more limited capacity.
-He remains a strong supporter of the organization’s mission and will continue to donate and provide support.
+A: Yes, Musk remains a supporter of OpenAI and continues to donate significant amounts of money to the organization.